Skip to Content

 These birria tacos are so incredible that you will definitely want to make enough to feed a crowd (even if that crowd is only 2-3 people)!

-How to Make the Birria Quesatacos
+How to Make Birria Quesatacos (Step by Step)

 Corn tortilla being dipped in birria beef consomme in a glass bowl.